-Stephen’s first investment at Canaan, Amicus Therapeutics (NASDAQ: FOLD), creates oral therapies to correct genetic diseases where misfolded proteins are culprit.
-Since Canaan invested, Amicus’s lead program in Fabry’s Disease has progressed into phase 3 clinical trials in partnership with GlaxoSmithKline.
-Before joining Canaan in 2002, Stephen founded Radiology Management Sciences (RMS), a pioneer in managing radiology benefits for health plans where he was CEO for 6 years.
-Stephen helped start OmniSonics Medical Technologies, which engineered novel ultrasonic catheters for treating vascular occlusive disease and co-founded TeleRad, an early teleradiology services company.
-Prior to embarking on start-ups, Stephen was a strategic consultant for Arthur D. Little firm.
+Before joining Canaan in 2002, Steve founded multiple start-ups, including Radiology Management Sciences (RMS), a pioneer in managing radiology benefits for health plans where he was CEO for 6 years.
+Steve also helped start OmniSonics Medical Technologies, which engineered novel ultrasonic catheters for treating vascular occlusive disease, and he co-founded TeleRad, an early teleradiology services company.
+Prior to embarking on startups, Steve was a strategic consultant for the Arthur D. Little firm.
 Steve was a Ewing Marion Kauffman Fellow, an educational program to develop future leaders in venture capital.

 He obtained his AB from Dartmouth College, received his MA in the history of science and public policy from Harvard, and he earned his medical degree from the University of Rochester.
 Steve received his medical training at Massachusetts General Hospital/Harvard Medical School (radiology) and Lenox Hill Hospital/Cornell Medical School (internal medicine).
 It was there that he contracted the entrepreneurial bug - the one thing he admits he can't cure.

 Working with really creative and smart entrepreneurs.
 Reading the NY Times Book Review (though I don't usually read the books).
 Any sport involving a racquet.
 And spending time with my family.